Need Help?

 7. Print or save your certificate.

 American CME has put markers in place so that if you have to leave or your internet connection fails, you will be able to start your education where you left off.
+Your browser must save cookies and site data for this to work.

+Most states do not accept our free courses for recertification if you work for an agency, but states have different rules about that.
 On our Accepted States page you will find a list of states in which American CME is approved.
 We update this page as we receive new information about state requirements, so check back often, and as a best practice, refer to your state EMS website for the most current information about your state CE requirements.